ollisco/is1500/lab1/lab1.md

 ## Assignment 3: Printing the time
 **Q1: Which registers are saved and restored by your subroutine?
 Why?**

-`$s0` and `$s1` are saved and restored since they are used in the subroutine and saved registers are required to be restored before function exits. `$r` is stored since another subroutine is called and will need to use that register.
+`$s0` and `$s1` are saved and restored since they are used in the subroutine and saved registers are required to be restored before function exits. `$ra` is stored since another subroutine is called and will need to use that register.

 **Q2: Which registers are used but not saved?
 Why are these not saved?**